seus-project/graphexperiment/docker/README.md

 docker compose up -d
 ```

-This may take considerable time initially, subsequent startups happen a lot quicker.
+This may take considerable time initially, but subsequent startups happen a lot quicker.

 ### Database web interface